GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

     int GMT_Get_Value (void *API, char *arg, double par[]);

-where ``arg`` is the text item with one or more values that are separated by commas, spaces, or slashes, and ``par`` is an array long enough to hold all the items you are parsing.
+where ``arg`` is the text item with one or more values that are separated by commas, spaces, tabs, semi-colons, or slashes, and ``par`` is an array long enough to hold all the items you are parsing.
 The function returns the number of items parsed, or -1 if there is an error.
 For instance, assume the character string ``origin`` was given by the user as two geographic